ST. LOUIS (KMOX) – Almost five months into 2013, the Missouri Department of Health still has not released hospital infection rate data for 2012.

 “Your life is totally turned upside down, totally upside down.
 And you do get angry and I cry and then I ask God ‘forgive them because they know not what they do.'”

-Hospitals would be forced to release to the public more information on their infection rates more quickly under a bill moving through the Missouri legislature.
+A bill forcing hospitals to release infection rates more quickly is currently moving through the Missouri legislature.

-Republican State Senator and Physician Rob Schaaf of St. Joseph, who co-authored a 2004 bill calling for the information be made available to consumers, says his latest bill would force a more timely release of the data.
+Republican State Senator and Physician Rob Schaaf of St. Joseph, who co-authored the 2004 bill says his latest bill would force a more timely release of the data.

 “Waiting a year is just outrageous,” Schaaf said, “My bill would say they have to do it quarterly.”